-What is the Avatar 2 release date?
+When is the Avatar 2 release date?

-The last push came in August 2020, when the Covid-19 pandemic forced it to move out of 2021, and into 2022 – the below message from Cameron was shared on social media to announce the change.
+The last push came in August 2020, when the Covid-19 pandemic forced it to move out of 2021 and into 2022 – the below message from Cameron was shared on social media to announce the change.

-“Prior to COVID-19, everything was on track to bring you the first sequel in December of 2021.
-Unfortunately, due to the impact that the pandemic has had on our schedule it is no longer possible for us to make that date,” the statement reads.
+“Prior to Covid-19, everything was on track to bring you the first sequel in December of 2021.
+Unfortunately, due to the impact that the pandemic has had on our schedule, it is no longer possible for us to make that date,” the statement reads.

-Who is in the Avatar 2 cast?
+Who is in The Avatar 2 cast?

-Many of the original cast are returning for follow ups, having signed on to do multiple movies in the franchise.
-This means we can expect to see Zoe Saldana, Sam Worthington, Sigourney Weaver, Michelle Rodriguez, CCH Pounder, Matt Gerald, and, yes, even Stephen Lang.
+Many of the original cast are returning, having signed on to do multiple movies in the franchise.
+This means we can expect to the Avatar 2 cast to include Zoe Saldana, Sam Worthington, Sigourney Weaver, Michelle Rodriguez, CCH Pounder, Matt Gerald, and, yes, even Stephen Lang.
 Although he died in the first Avatar, Lang’s Colonel Miles Quaritch is set to be a recurring antagonist.

 “I’m not going to say exactly how we’re bringing him back, but it’s a science fiction story, after all,” Cameron told Deadline in 2013 about Lang’s return.
 “His character will evolve into really unexpected places across the arc of our new three-film saga.
 I really look forward to working with such a gifted actor, who’s also become a good friend.”

 Want a little more adrenaline?
 The best action movies

 Confirmed to be joining them are Kate Winslet, who’s working with Cameron again for the first time since 1997’s Titanic, Oona Chaplin, Cliff Curtis, Vin Diesel, Michelle Yeoh, Jermaine Clement, and Edie Falco.
 Some images have been shared of the cast doing performance capture, and filming has been taking place in New Zealand.